romanpierson/vertx-web-accesslog/README.md

 # vertx-web-accesslog

-An access log implementation to be used in vert web routes.
+An access log implementation to be used in vertx web routes.

 Inspired and with intention to be compliant with